mbailey/keycutter/README.md

 ### 1. Install Prerequisites

-*Note: The script `keycutter/bin/check-requirements` installed in Step 2 can do this for you.*
+*Note: The installer checks requirements for you.*

  **Required:**